microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/privilegedidentitymanagement-root.md

-# Azure AD Privileged Identity Management
+---title: "Azure AD Privileged Identity Management"description: "Here is the list of methods that are provided by Privileged Identity Management service."---# Azure AD Privileged Identity Management

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.